-Here are some pictures of 1/4" Ford Blue with Reflective on top.
+Here are some pictures of 1/4" Ford Blue Base Glass with Ford Blue Reflective Base Glass on top.

 This is also a self installation so follow the pictures down to see how it turned out.